School of Medicine

 History, Campus, and Student Opportunities

 Boston University established the School of Medicine in 1873 by merging with the New England Female Medical College, founded in 1848, the first medical college for women in the world.
-In addition to the four-year MD program, the School of Medicine has a number of dual degree options and students may earn a combined MD-PhD, MD-MPH, or MD-MBA.
+In addition to the four-year MD program, the School of Medicine has a number of dual degree options.
+Students may earn a combined MD-PhD, MD-MPH, MD-JD, or MD-MBA.
 The School’s Division of Graduate Medical Sciences offers both research and professional master’s and doctoral degrees.

 About 30 percent of the medical students participate in a variety of international health elective experiences.
 In addition, more than half participate in research projects and electives.